pyload/pyload/docs/plugins/hoster_plugin.rst

                 # download the file, destination is determined by pyLoad
                 self.download(parsed_url)

-You need to know about the :class:`PyFile <module.PyFile.PyFile>` class, since an instance of it is given as parameter to every pyfile.
+You need to know about the :class:`PyFile <module.PyFile.PyFile>` class, since an instance of it is given as a parameter to every pyfile.
-Some tasks your plugin should handle:  proof if file is online, get filename, wait if needed, download the file, etc..
+Some tasks your plugin should handle:  check if the file is online, get filename, wait if needed, download the file, etc..

 Wait times
 ----------

-Some hoster require you to wait a specific time.
+Some hosters require you to wait a specific time.
 Just set the time with ``self.setWait(seconds)`` or ``self.setWait(seconds, True)`` if you want pyLoad to perform a reconnect if needed.

 Captcha decrypting